Speak Out Drama Lessons

 Maintaining confidentiality, some information may be used to compile research/statistical data so that we can further develop our outreach work and audience development.

-Upon completion of a workshop/camp/class/program, consent forms are stored in a secure location at Speak Out Drama Lessons and Step Out Dance Lessons headquarters for a period of not less than two years.
+Upon completion of a workshop/camp/class/program, consent forms are stored in a secure location at Speak Out Drama Lessons headquarters for a period of not less than two years.
 After this time, the information is shredded.

 St Cormac’s Pk